The xel-config Element

 Since ZK 6, if not specified, ZK uses the new XEL implementation from

-), which supports new features seen in
+the ZK EL Library (i.e., zel.jar), which supports new features seen in

 Unified Expression Language 2.2 such as method calls and l-value.

-in your class-path, ZK will degrade to
+If ZK cannot find the zel.jar in your class-path, ZK will degrade to

-use the original ZK Commons EL(zcommons-el.jar
+use the original ZK Commons EL(zcommons-el.jar).

 If your Web server uses another implementation, you can do one of the following: